fglock/Perlito/README-perlito5-Java.md

     ```

     - workaround: use `Short` instead of `short`
+    - TODO add a casting operation to the native code emitter in `Perlito5::Java`

 - Java methods with type `void` should not be in the last line of a Perl block.
   This is because Perl blocks return the last value, and `void` is not acceptable as a value.